jaspervdj/hakyll/examples/hakyll/tutorials/part01.markdown

 To setup your site, simply copy the contents of `_site` to your hosting provider using your favorite piece of software.

+## The gist of it

+- You render "pages" with "templates".
+- The most common render function is `renderChain`.
+- Hakyll also deals with static files and css.